fcambus/motyl/README.md

 ## Features

-- Small and easy to understand code (only 94 sloc)
+- Small and easy to understand codebase
 - Minimal dependencies (only three gems)
 - Pages and posts written in Markdown
 - Templates are logic-less and use Mustache